Dinesh1599/obsidian-Data-Engineer-Path/Data warehouse/Snowflake/Tasks and Streams.md

 Querying from a stream:
 	Select * from streamName;

+YOU WILL SEE 3 ADDITIONAL ROWS
+1. METADATA$ACTION
+2. METADATA$ISUPDATE
+3. METADATA$ROW_ID

 Consuming a stream:
 	So, the changed data is in the stream.
 Stream can be consumed.
 Meaning, if we use the stream data to update the table, it empties that data from the stream.